Best NAS for Small Business 2026: Synology, UGREEN & UniFi Compared

 Key Takeaway

 Three vendors dominate the small business NAS market in 2026: Synology for software reliability, UGREEN for hardware value, and UniFi for ecosystem integration.
-Each has real strengths—and real limitations worth understanding before you buy.
+QNAP has re-entered the conversation with ZFS-based models worth evaluating for VM and Docker-heavy environments.
+Each has distinct strengths and trade-offs worth understanding before you buy.

 The small business NAS market has shifted considerably.
-UGREEN's aggressive hardware push has exposed the aging internals of Synology's flagship models, while Ubiquiti's UniFi UNAS line has introduced a new option for IT-managed offices.
+UGREEN now ships newer Intel silicon and 10GbE at price points comparable to Synology's 2018-era Ryzen lineup, while Ubiquiti's UniFi UNAS line has introduced a new option for IT-managed offices.

 The Cheat Sheet: